-I design, teach, and conduct research as a feminist, a committed mentor, and community builder.
-My work in human-computer interaction is reciprocally informed by my passion for creating safer, more inclusive and compelling spaces, both digital and analog.
-My design and research work is interdisciplinary and collaborative, marked by a passion to work in the service of others.
+I write, teach, and research as a feminist and practicing design researcher; I aim to be a mentor and community builder.
+My work in human-computer interaction is reciprocally informed by my passion for creating safer, more inclusive, and compelling spaces, both digital and analog.
+My design and research work is interdisciplinary and collaborative, marked by a passion to work in the service to others.

 I have an Masters in Design (MDes) in Visual Communication and a PhD in Comparative Literature and Humanities Computing from the University of Alberta.
 I’ve co-authored more than 50 publications on data visualization, aesthetics, interaction design, interaction theory, and design for large text collections.
 I am the co-author of the book Visual Interface Design for Digital Cultural Heritage: A Guide to Rich-Prospect Browsing.